GiedriusMar/Kebabine_using_Python_Flask/README.md

   - `email_settings.py`: Configuration for email settings.
   - `models.py`: Database models.
   - `routes.py`: Application routes.
-- **.env**: Environment variables file.
+- **.env**: Environment variables file (please create one by yourself using your own credentials).
-- **manage.py**: Management script for database migrations.
+- **manage.py**: Management script for database migrations and manual data uploading to database.
 - **run.py**: Script to run the Flask app.

-## Contributing

-We welcome contributions to improve this project!
-To contribute:

-1. Fork the repository.
-2. Create a new branch.
-3. Make your changes and commit them.
-4. Push your branch to your forked repository.
-5. Create a pull request with a description of your changes.

 ## License